| |

 Aluminum Cans

 Aluminum cans are one of the most commonly recycled metal products.
 Recycling aluminum cans saves energy and resources, as it takes 95% less energy to recycle an aluminum can than to produce a new one.
 Additionally, recycling aluminum cans reduces greenhouse gas emissions and helps to conserve natural resources.
-When recycling aluminum cans, make sure to rinse them out and remove any plastic or paper labels.
+When recycling aluminum cans, rinse them out and remove any plastic or paper labels.

 Steel Cans